MIDOSS/docs/models/mohid_on_cedar.rst

     nearly 20,000 Mb.
     It is hoped that will change in the future.

-One the interactive session starts, do the transformation with:
+Once the interactive session starts, do the transformation with:

 .. code-block:: bash